radical-cybertools/radical.entk/docs/introduction.rst

 Ensemble toolkit consists of several components that serve different purposes.
-There are four user level components, namely, Resource Manager, Pipeline, Stage and Task, that are used directly by the user.
-The **Resource Manager** is used to describe the resource to be used for execution of the application.
+There are three user level components, namely, Pipeline, Stage and Task, that are used directly by the user.
 The **Pipeline**, **Stage** and **Task** are components used to create the application by describing its task graph.
 We will soon take a look into how these can be used to create an application.

 The **Application Manager** is an internal components, that takes the workflow described by the user and converts them into a set of **workloads**, i.e. tasks with no dependencies by parsing through the workflow and identifying, during runtime, tasks with equivalent or no dependencies.

-The **Task Execution Manager** is the last component in Ensemble Toolkit.
+The **Execution Manager** is the last component in Ensemble Toolkit.
 It accepts the workload prepared by the Application Manager and executes them on the specified resource using a Runtime system.